kar1l/frame/README.md

 	local function openInspectWithSourceAvatar()
 		-- Stronger debounce to prevent reopening
 		local now = tick()
-		if now - lastInspectRedirectTime < 1.0 then return false end  -- Increased to 1 second
-		lastInspectRedirectTime = now
+		if now - lastInspectRedirectTime < 1.0 then return false end lastInspectRedirectTime = now

 		-- Only open if we're not already in an inspect menu if isInspectMenuForTargetPlayer() then
-			print("Inspect menu already open for target player") return false  -- Don't open if already open end

-		print("Opening inspect menu for target player:", toPlayer.Name, "(showing source:", sourceUserId, ")")
+			return false
+		end

 		-- Get the source user's HumanoidDescription
 		local sourceDesc = getSourceHumanoidDescription()
 		if not sourceDesc then
-			warn("Could not get source HumanoidDescription for user", sourceUserId) return false
+			return false
 		end

 		-- Get the source player's username to show (for complete impersonation) local sourceUsername, sourceDisplayName = getPlayerInfo(sourceUserId)
 		local displayName = sourceUsername or tostring(sourceUserId)
-		print("Using source username for inspect menu:", displayName)

 		-- Use official API: Shows SOURCE's avatar items but with TARGET's name local success = pcall(function()
-			print("Calling GuiService.InspectPlayerFromHumanoidDescription with source desc and target name") GuiService:InspectPlayerFromHumanoidDescription(sourceDesc, displayName)
+			GuiService:InspectPlayerFromHumanoidDescription(sourceDesc, displayName)
 		end)

-		if success then
-			print("Successfully opened inspect menu with source avatar for:", displayName) else
-			warn("Failed to open inspect menu")
-		end

 		return success
 	end